chainguard-dev/edu/content/chainguard/chainguard-images/reference/tekton-entrypoint-fips/_index.md

 This image is a variant of the Tekton images that is FIPS-compliant.

-> **Note**:
-> Tekton's entrypoint image has requirements that are incompatible with how we normally enable FIPS-validated crypto in Go binaries.
-In order for it to work with Tekton, the binary must be statically linked.
-Luckily, this binary does no crypto -- and we ensure that it does no crypto.
-This means we believe that the regular Tekton entrypoint image can be used in a FIPS environment, alongside the regular FIPS-variant Tekton images.

 ## Usage

 These images a drop-in replacement for the upstream images.